davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 #### Part I: Diamonds

 Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shapes we've seen thus far.
 But as you know, there is code in the other shape classes that we still don't know how to read or what they do underneath the hood.
-But behold the power of abstraction: *We don't need to know all those implementation details!* Let's get started...
+But behold the power of abstraction: *We don't need to know all the implementation details of Triangles!* Let's get started...

 1. Create a new class called `Diamond`.
 A diamond can be formed using two Triangles, with one flipped upside down and positioned properly.
 For now, your `Diamond` class only needs to store instance variables pointing to these two `Triangles`.
 Because of their placement, I would name them `top` and `bottom`.